-No matter the material you end up choosing to insulate a new home or an existing building, there are a few insulation terms everyone in the industry, including consumers, need to know.
-The more informed you are the more likely you are to make the right choice when it comes to insulation.
+No matter what material you end up choosing to insulate a new home or an existing building, there are a few insulation terms everyone in the industry, including consumers, need to know.
+The more informed you are, the more likely you are to make the right choice when it comes to insulation.
 To avoid problems in the future, installation needs to be of the highest quality, meaning the more you understand the easier it will be to make an informed decision about the installer you hire.

 Since it’s nearly impossible to fit all of the relevant terms in one single blog post, we’ll be writing this as a series focusing on one section at a time.
 In this first post we’ll take a look at the different applications for insulation and the various materials available in the Irish and UK markets.

 …and not every type of material is suitable for all applications.
 When it comes to an existing property in need of an insulation upgrade, a building energy rating (BER) survey of the property is extremely important before making any decisions.
 This assessment will determine the constriction type, if the home has any insulation, and to what depth and standard it is.
 It will also provide you with an advisory report that will show recommendations that will increase your homes building energy rating, for example 350mm of attic insulation or 100mm of external wall insulation.

 Every home is different, and will require a bespoke design plan to increase the building energy rating with sufficient insulation material.
 Sustainable Authority of Ireland (SEAI) offer grant funding of €350 towards the cost of a whole home energy assessment as part of the one stop shop grant scheme, and KORE Retrofit can help you get started by just clicking here.